Snorre98/prosjekt-2/README.md

   Description: Improve the app and add other important things such as web accessibility and make the code more sustainable.

 ## Dataset
+We did not find a dataset which completed our need, so we generated one that does.
+To summarize we made queries to the last.fm open API to compile a dataset which we felt had enough relevant data for the purpos of this course.
+The database contains 9018 nodes where each node is either an music artist, album, song or tag (realated to album).
+There are 150 artist, 100 internal artists most popular on last.fm and 50 varius scandinavian artists.
+These artists have a realtion to the top 5 album nodes (according to last.fm) and all song nodes on these albums.
+The albums also has realtion to songs on them as well as usergenerated tags (on last.fm).
+We also added support for commenting on albums.
+The comments are represented as nodes with relations to the song in the database and are saved permanently.

 View our dedicated dataset documentation [here](/frontend-Backend/dataset-utils/README.md).